< back

 Who does not need an ETA to travel to the UK?

-• Individuals exempt from immigration control; and
+• you are exempt from immigration control

 How to apply to the UK’s Electronic Travel Authorisation